The Violent Sleep of Reason: Release

 In advance of the album, three songs were released on the YouTube channel of the band's record label, Nuclear Blast.
 "Born in Dissonance", also released as a single, was uploaded on 25 August 2016; a lyric video for "Nostrum" was released on 15 September 2016, while the official video for "Clockworks" was released on 7 October 2016.
 On 20 September 2016 the band released a live play-through drum cam video of "Nostrum" highlighting Tomas Haake's drum playing.
-There was also a live drum play-through camera released for Clockworks released on 12 October 2016, which has over 1.5 million views worldwide.
+A live drum play-through of "Clockworks" was released on 12 October 2016, which has over 3 million views worldwide.

 Reception

 The Violent Sleep of Reason has received universal acclaim from critics and fans alike.
 A review by Max Frank on the popular site Metalsucks.net gave the album five out of five stars and described it as a "tour-de-force; a total deconstruction of heavy music."
 The review focuses on a paradox between what it describes as complex composition structures that seem to critique the norms of the metal genre, and some of the band members' professed ignorance of music theory.
 Frank states, "Theoreticians out there might say that Violent Sleep is 'a commentary on itself.'
 Meshuggah would probably respond 'shut up and check out this sick riff.'"
 Terrorizer critic Adrien Begrand called the album "masterful", saying that the band's "signature sound is all over this record", and "like every past album the formula is tinkered with, to exacting detail and precision."
 Stefan Andonov of Prog Sphere wrote, "They continue their tradition of producing 'punch-you-in-the-face' aggressive music that is hard to follow, but The Violent Sleep of Reason will completely satisfy the fans of the band and surely attract more metalheads to fall in love with the phenomenal art they create."
 The album was shortlisted by IMPALA (The Independent Music Companies Association) for the Album of the Year Award 2016, which rewards on a yearly basis the best album released on an independent European label.

 Meshuggah received a Grammy nomination for their song "Clockworks" under the "Best Metal Performance" category.